faizsameerahmed96/cs267-project/README/README.md

   - [ ] Write a script to import all
   - [x] Add file name information
 - [x] Create a basic agent
-- [ ] Add more functionality (ability to open pdf and read a particular page, query vector store with specific payload, etc.)
+- [ ] Add more functionality (ability to open pdf and read a particular page, query vector store with specific payload, open a pdf to a particular page etc.)
 - [ ] If time permits, add a UI or else make it a terminal command
 - [ ] If time permits, add image search
 - [ ] Make it recreatable and add documentation